FOSE-Foundation/DIGITAL-HODL-UP/README.md

 Physical games are expensive to produce and ship so their global impact is limited and slow.
 Digital versions eliminate these supply chain constraints.

 ### (2) ﻿﻿﻿﻿LANGUAGES

-Translating games to other languages faces minimum order quantity and other physical production realities.
-Digital versions are infinitely flexible.
+Translating games to other languages faces minimum order quantity and other physical production realities.Digital versions are infinitely flexible.

 ### ﻿﻿﻿﻿(3) FREEDOM TECHNOLOGIES

 Physical games do not give users direct experience to Lightning or Nostr.
 Digital versions using Nostr on the backend provide a huge first step to introduce people to freedom technologies.